yuehanwang17mcp/big-data-spring2018/week-08/08_intro-to-d3.md

 is where D3 steps in.
 D3 will allow us easy access to these elements, we can use D3 to give the height to the element.

-Modify our code block to include the D3 library, and then embed the data into the JavaScript tag in the body.
+Let's modify our code block to include the D3 library, and then embed the data into the JavaScript tag in the body.
 Observe the block of code below.
 Note that we remove the height attribute for the SVG rectangles, we will use D3 to create and define the height attribute.